liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-ios.markdown

 The Screenlet layer contains the available Screenlets in Liferay Screens for iOS.
-The following diagram shows the Screenlet layer in relation to the Core, Interactor, Theme, and Connectors layers.
+The following diagram shows the Screenlet layer in relation to the Core, Interactor, Theme, and Connector layers.
 The Screenlet classes in the diagram are explained in this section.

 ![Figure 3: This diagram illustrates the iOS Screenlet Layer's relationship to other Screens components.](../../images/screens-ios-architecture-03.png)

 Screenlets are comprised of several Swift classes and an XIB file:

 **MyScreenletViewModel:** a protocol that defines the attributes shown in the UI.
 It typically accounts for all the input and output values presented to the user.
-For instance,
-[`LoginViewModel`](https://github.com/liferay/liferay-screens/blob/master/ios/Framework/Core/Auth/LoginScreenlet/LoginViewModel.swift)
-includes attributes like the user name and password.
-A connector can be configured by reading and validating these values.
+For example, [`LoginViewModel`](https://github.com/liferay/liferay-screens/blob/master/ios/Framework/Core/Auth/LoginScreenlet/LoginViewModel.swift) includes attributes like the user name and password.
+A Connector can be configured by reading and validating these values.
 Also, the Screenlet can change these values based on any default values and operation results.

 **MyScreenlet:**  a class that represents the Screenlet component the app